TerribleDev/blog.terribledev.io.hexo/source/_posts/Managing-and-catering-events.md

 ## Rooms

+You are going to have to figure out which rooms you are in.
+Round rooms are great for round table discussions, rectangles are great for speaking.
+Not to say you need to pick one or the other.
+However you should consider U shaped seating for presentations, and oval, or circular for talks.
+If you plan on letting people have beverages, consider having tables in the room with some drinks.
+You should clearly mark, or let people know where the bathrooms are.

 ## Audio/Video

-Ok, Audio/Video is hard.
+Ok, Audio/Video is hard!
 You are going to probably book an event that has A/V. Your first mission is to find the aspect ratio for the AV system, and [communicate that outward](#Communication) to your [speakers](#Speakers).
 Their slides should hopefully be the same aspect ratio.

 Next is [dongles](https://en.wikipedia.org/wiki/Dongle) aka adapters.
 You need to find out from your AV vendor, what video connector they have.
 They probably have either [HDMI](https://en.wikipedia.org/wiki/HDMI), or [VGA](https://en.wikipedia.org/wiki/VGA_connector).
 You should make sure you have a bunch of dongles that adapt the AV system's video in, to your laptop's video out.
 You should have the following covered